 Not everyone benefits equally.

-Healthy adults seeking relaxation41 benefit most.
+Healthy adults seeking relaxation benefit most.
 High-risk users should avoid steam rooms.

 Ideal Users